SSeatbelt Defect and Failure Attorneys

 Despite having ample headroom, the driver of this vehicle was rendered quadriplegic when her shoulder belt failed to properly lock and allowed her head to strike the windshield header during a rollover.

 If you or a loved one was injured in a car accident due to the failure or defect of a seatbelt, you may be able to seek compensation.
-You or your family should not have to face the serious consequences of an accident on your own when a defective automaker was to blame.
+You should not have to face the serious consequences of an accident on your own when a defective automaker was to blame.

-In an interview with Ward Lucas of Denver’s 9News Jim Gilbert shared his opinion on the issues in the investigation into race legend Dale Earnhardt’s tragic death.
-As a racing enthusiast and auto product liability attorney deeply involved in accident investigation, he believes a full faced helmet could have prevented the fatal injuries caused by the failure of a safety harness.
+In an interview with Ward Lucas of Denver’s 9News, Jim Gilbert shared his opinion on the issues in the investigation into race legend Dale Earnhardt’s tragic death.
+As a racing enthusiast and auto product liability attorney deeply involved in accident investigation, he believes a full-faced helmet could have prevented the fatal injuries caused by the failure of a safety harness.

 Earnhardt’s son was in a similar accident a week after his father’s and survived because his belt did not fail.
 Jim discounted a report by an investigator appointed by a Florida court that these safety features did not contribute to Earnhardt’s fatal injuries.